 RI residents 65 and over qualify for Medicare.
 There are several coverage options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for a Medicare Savings Program.
+You may also qualify for a Medicare Savings Program with these income limits:

 Medicaid aids low-income families and children in your state.
 These are the state’s Medicaid financial requirements: